MQ37/ctxify/README.md

 sudo apt install xclip
 ```

+On macOS, clipboard support is built-in (uses `pbcopy`), so no additional installation is needed.

 ---

 ## Usage
-Run it from your Git repo’s root:
+Run it from your Git repo's root:

 ```bash
 ctxify